kids-first/kf-tumor-workflow/docs/TUMOR_ONLY_SNV_BENCH_RESULTS.md

 | GDC PoN | TOSCA (PASS+GNOMAD_HARD+DP30)|  36995 |  15999 |  72917 |  0.45 | 0.7 | 0.34 |
 | GDC PoN | Blacklist TOSCA (PASS+GNOMAD_HARD+DP30)| 36837 |  13898 |  73075 |  0.46 | 0.73 | 0.34 |

+Lastly, for WGS filtering, Mutect2 results may have 0 allele depths for some calls.
+This is explained [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035532252-Allele-Depth-AD-is-lower-than-expected) and has spurred a common sense addition of `AD > 0`

 ## WXS Filtering
 WGS filtering is generalizable and safe to use for WXS, but WXS just needs a little more.
-After examining a well-characterized matched tumor-normal WXS set from the OpenPedCan project, we learned the following:
+After examining a well-characterized matched tumor-normal WXS set from the OpenPedCan project, we learned the following: Many high depth regions have VAF < 1%.
- - Mutect2 results may have 0 allele depths for some calls.
-This is explained [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035532252-Allele-Depth-AD-is-lower-than-expected) and has spurred a common sense addition of `AD > 0`
- - Many high depth regions have VAF < 1%.
 An example was a sample having 6495 of the 7357 are present at an VAF below 1%.
 If compared to the corresponding matched-normal analysis, only one of those calls were deemed valid with VAF < 1%.
 Therefore, setting 1% as a floor for WXS is more than reasonable